STUDY JAPANESE ONLINE WITH NATIVES HERE

 The origin and history of sake

-The story of how Japan's national drink came about is unclear, but it is known that a milestone in sake production was the installation of the brewery department in the imperial palace of nara, former capital of Japan from 710 to 792.
+The history of how Japan's national beverage originated is unclear, but it is known that a milestone in sake production was the establishment of the brewery department at the Nara Imperial Palace, which was the ancient capital of Japan from 710 to 792.

 Sake - all about the Japanese drink made from rice